danguita/dotfiles/README.md

 ![Terminal overview](screenshots/terminal-overview.png)

-Note: I'm using URxvt on i3wm.
+Note: This is rxvt-unicode on dwm.

 ## Usage